-In the first quarter of fiscal 2019, the Compensation Committee approved a 25% payout of its performance targets for the 2017-2018 LTIP, resulting in awards totaling \$0.5 million, with a grant date of March 19, 2019.
+On March 19, 2019, the Compensation Committee approved a 25% payout of its performance targets for the 2017-2018 LTIP, resulting in awards totaling \$0.5 million.
 On that date, the Company granted 150,299 RSUs, which will vest, net of any forfeitures, on August 31, 2019.
-In conjunction with the grant of the RSUs, the Company reclassified \$0.3 million of the liability accrual from "Accrued expenses and other current liabilities" to "Additional paid-in capital" in the first quarter of fiscal 2019.
-See the Consolidated Statement of Changes in Stockholders' Equity.
+In conjunction with the grant of the RSUs, the Company reclassified \$0.3 million of the liability accrual from "Accrued expenses and other current liabilities" to "Additional paid-in capital" in the first six months of fiscal 2019.
+See the

+Consolidated Statement of Changes in Stockholders' Equity.
 In addition to the performance awards, the Company expects to incur stock-based compensation of approximately \$2.0 million for its time-based awards, which is being expensed over thirty-six months, through April 1, 2020.